SiqiWang666/reliable-UDP/README.md

 - How and what time to release uncessary space of storing packages within the window size?

-**Solution: ** Once we got ack|No behind current window, then we update base of window.
+**Solution**: Once we got ack|No behind current window, then we update base of window.

 - The output file in receriver side have extra whitespaces in the last line.